 What’s so good about an always-on influencer program?

 When brands start adopting influencer marketing, they almost always start on a campaign basis.
-And that’s probably a good thing, as it does have some great advantages for organizations:
+That’s probably a good thing, as it does have some great advantages for organizations:

-- it teaches you to learn how to match expectations and results through testing campaigns;
+- a campaign basis teaches you to learn how to match expectations and results through testing campaigns;

 - it shows you how to establish criteria that your influencers should meet;

-- it helps you understand the pain points in the process and think about how to fix them next time;
+- a campaign basis helps you understand the pain points in the process and think about how to fix them next time;

 - it makes you agree on the processes and formulas you will use to measure, compare and evaluate.